opena11y/ainspector-for-firefox/README.md

 # AInspector WCAG

 AInspector WCAG is a port of [AInspector Sidebar](https://ainspector.github.io/) to use the web extension APIs for the Firefox browser.
-Firefox was choosen to port to first, since Firefox supports the the sidebar API and Chrome does not.
+Firefox was chosen to port to first, since Firefox supports the the sidebar API and Chrome does not.
 The extension is available in the Firefox add-ons page.

 [Install AInspector WCAG](https://addons.mozilla.org/en-US/firefox/addon/ainspector-wcag)